2024 Annual Fatherhood Forum: Fathering During Challenging Times

 Friday, April 5, 2024 | 8:00am-12:00pm | Hannah Community Center, East Lansing, MI

 The Fatherhood Forum is for fathers who want to enhance their greatness as parents, their loved ones and supporters.
 Enjoy breakout sessions exploring fatherhood, child development, healthy parenting, self-care and more.

 Who should attend?
 Fathers, father figures, and caregivers of all ages and experiences, mothers, expectant parents, guardians, MSU faculty, staff and students, professionals, community partners, educators, community members and anyone interested in parenting.

 Do you love taking cool photos with your kids?
 Why not show them off?
 Submit a touching or heartfelt photo of you with your kids to the Fatherhood Forum Photo Contest for a chance to win a prize!
-Registrants must attend the 2023 Fatherhood Forum to win.
-Winners will be determined based on the photo that best captures the theme of this year’s Fatherhood Forum – The Evolution of Fatherhood.
+Registrants must attend the 2024 Fatherhood Forum to win.
+Winners will be determined based on the photo that best captures the theme of this year’s Fatherhood Forum – Fathering During Challenging Times.

 By submitting photos to this contest, artists grant permission to reproduce their work for print and electronic media promotion during the conference and for future conferences or media use.
 There is no charge for entering the competition.

 Keynote Speaker Information: Dr. Christopher Lewis, Co-Founder, Fathering Together